playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 }
 ```

 In this code sample, we're using [the `@Self` decorator](https://angular.io/api/core/Self) to tell the dependency injection system that "this component _itself_ should have been provided a `formControl` or `formControlName`".
-However, we want the component to work even when `FormModule` isn't being used, so we allow the dependency injection to return `null` in the event that nothing's passed by utilizing [the `@Optional` decorator](https://angular.io/api/core/Optional).
+However, we want the component to work even when `FormModule` isn't being used, so we allow the dependency injection to return `null` if nothing's passed by utilizing [the `@Optional` decorator](https://angular.io/api/core/Optional).

 Now that you have the `ngControl`, you can access the `formControl` by using `ngControl.control`.